-A few eggs, some spice and a can of pumpkin is all you need.
+A couple of eggs, some spice and a can of pumpkin is all you need.
 You will have your tasty dessert in the oven in no time at all.

 The result is everything you would want it to be.
 It is smooth, rich and infused with pumpkin spice.